suchen-sci/gfn/README.md

 2. No third-party packages.
 3. Time complexity of `O(n)`.

+> If you're interested in contributing to the project, please spare a moment to read [here](./doc/README.md).

 ## Why this lib?
 My friend once complained to me that `Go` is too simple, apart from the essentials, there's hardly anything else.
 Want to reverse an array?
 Not available!
 As a die-hard Gopher, I decided to do something, and hence this library was born.
 The idea of this library is very simple, it aims to port as many small utilities from other languages to `Go` as possible.
 The implementation is highly influenced by`Python`, `Ruby`, `JavaScript` and `Lodash`.